Mountain Gorilla

 CTPH will celebrate its 20th anniversary in September this year and I would like to take this opportunity to thank all our friends, partners, donors, and supporters for guidance, advice and support accorded to us over the last 20 years.
 We have achieved a lot together.
 Readers can sign up to receive our newsletters to keep up to date with our activities and plans for our 20th anniversary celebrations!

 Secondly, my book, Walking with Gorillas, about my conservation and leadership journey shaped by the One Health approach is coming out on March 14!
-You can purchase it here if you’re in the United States, and here if you live in the UK.
+You can purchase it here.
 Here’s a nice review in Publishers Weekly, and you can read an excerpt from my book in the March 2023 issue of the Population Connection magazine!

 To learn more about CTPH, visit their website and follow them on Facebook, Twitter and Instagram!